| AS QUICK AS CAN BE based on

 "What in the world will you do if she shows up?
 It would be just her sort of thing."

 "She will not show up.
-Not tonight, not ever."
+Not tonight.
+And not ever."

-Quotes from the past, Broadway and roadway reviews, had to mar the presence.
-Articles, media clips.
-Millions of words about Koa Youngblood.
-Occasional one sentence codas: Miss Youngblood prevailed while Miss Dailey hoofed acceptably and harsher, Youngblood is sufficient unto herself; this fan marvels at frills like Dailey.
-The latest insult: Carol Dailey appeared which is all that can be said about Carol Dailey.
-"Bastards and bitches!" she said to her mirror, applauding the angry sparkle and sturdy stance.
-Alcohol and drugs did different ugly things.
+In spite of her determination rude quoted material from the past, Broadway and roadway reviews, articles and media clips surfaced in her mind to mar the mood.
+Millions of words devoted to Koa or one sentence codas: Miss Youngblood prevailed while Miss Knight hoofed acceptably, or harsher.
+Youngblood is sufficient unto herself; this fan marvels at curtain frills like Knight.
+The latest insult: Carol Knight appeared which is all that can be said about Carol Knight.
+"Bastards and bitches!"
+She applauded the angry sparkle and strong stance in her mirror.
+Alcohol and drugs do different ugly things.
 She lifted her index and third fingers.
-Proud of her hands, she extended the arm forward.
-Alcohol killed abilities but drugs instilled cunning.
-Koa Youngblood could tear a play apart, ruin the equilibrium and look glorious in a way wrongly interpreted by critics and public as planned and intended.
-"But I," she said expansively, "with my usual integrity, do my usual excellent best."
+Proud of her hands, she extended an arm forward.
+Alcohol kills abilities.
+Drugs instill cunning.
+Koa Youngblood could tear a play apart, ruin the equilibrium and look glorious in a way wrongly interpreted by critics and public as unintended.
+"But I," Carol said solemnly, "with my usual integrity, will do my usual excellent best."

 "Beats nothing, honey, and I've had plenty of that.
 Naturally, the second billing room is taken by the magnificent Youngblood (poor pun unintended)?"